AlexJinlei/Autonomous_UAVs_Swarm_Mission/README.md

 ##### 1. TWO DRONES TEST
 ###### TEST 1
 Iris1 (the leader) found the red balloon and try to hit into it, but its propeller was wrapped by the rope that hung the balloon.
 Iris2 (the follower) did not find the yellow balloon.
+The reason is that the yellow color is not detected.

 Third-person perspective video: